Data analytics tools are harnessing the power of consumer data to enable growth in the cannabis industry.

-Data collection and analytics can help cannabis users gain further insight into which strains and cannabis products will help them achieve the effects they desire, whether medically or recreationally; cannabis researchers can use the information to target further studies or enhance existing research; cannabis growers can use the information to determine which strains are best suited for specific value-added cannabis products and specific consumer demographics as well as which strains are fetching the highest price points; and cannabis retailers can also that information to decide which products to stock on their shelves, directing customers to the products that will bring them the most satisfaction.
+Data collection and analytics can help cannabis users gain further insight into which strains and cannabis products may be able to help them achieve the effects they desire, whether medically or recreationally.
+Cannabis researchers can use this information to target further studies or enhance existing research, while cannabis growers can use the information to determine which strains are best suited for specific value-added cannabis products.
+From a retail perspective, cannabis dispensaries can also leverage that information to decide which products to stock on their shelves, directing customers to the products likely to bring them the most satisfaction.

 Going forward, data technology is expected to play a major role in the growth of the cannabis industry.
-Cannabis companies that have access to actionable data and analysis are better positioned to understand, educate and satisfy consumers by capitalizing on this growth.
+Cannabis companies that have access to actionable data and analysis could be better positioned to understand, educate and satisfy consumers by capitalizing on this growth.

 This INNSpired article was written according to INN editorial standards to educate investors.

 INN does not provide investment advice and the information in this article should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.